goelshivani321/fa18-281-sudo-coders/MinutesOfTheMeeting.md

     * Vaishali - upload goAPI and work on sharding
     * Sanjay - make payment go API up and running and study cloudwatch
     * Nachiket - prepare UI screen
     * Shivani - work on route handler for rides API

 * <b>Any roadblocks faced by team?</b>
     * Sanjay : code is giving errors, team reviewed the code and suggested amends
-    * Vaishali : trouble with github upload, Nachiket will help with it.
+    * Vaishali : trouble with github upload, Shivani helped with it.